What Made My Professor Angry

 The professor began pacing the floor, irate because of the musical atrocity I had committed.
 "Do you realize that chopping a Beethoven sonata is like whacking away on a fine painting?" he said, pointing to a picture on his wall.

 Since each of us is God's poem, we can have faith that He has carefully selected each detail of our lives.
-He allows nothing that cannot bring us good in some way.
 Only when looking back over our lives will we be able to detect the significance of some of the details, and the significance of other details will remain a mystery to us until we get to heaven.

 Dear Father, thank You for being "the Blessed Controller of all things" (I Tim.
 6:15 TLB).